 The school recognises that children with SEN and disabilities or certain medical or physical health conditions can face additional safeguarding challenges, both online and offline.
-The school understands that additional barriers can exist when recognising abuse and neglect that these barriers can create additional safeguarding challenges for those involved in safeguarding and promoting the welfare of this group of children.
+The school understands that additional barriers can exist when recognising abuse, neglect and exploitation in this group of children and that that these barriers can create additional safeguarding challenges for those involved in safeguarding and promoting their welfare.
 The school provides additional pastoral support where needed and ensures that appropriate support for communication is in place.
 These can include:

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; - being more prone to peer group isolation or bullying (including prejudice-based bullying and discriminatory bullying) than other children; - the potential for children with SEND or certain health conditions being disproportionally impacted by behaviours such as peer group isolation or bullying, without outwardly showing any signs; - communication barriers and difficulties in managing or reporting these challenges; and - being unable to understand the difference between fact and fiction in online content and in repeating the content/behaviours in school or the consequences of doings so.
+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration, - being more prone to peer group isolation or bullying (including prejudice-based bullying and discriminatory bullying) than other children, - the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs, - communication barriers and difficulties in managing or reporting these challenges, and - cognitive understanding being unable to understand the difference between fact and fiction in online content and in repeating the content/behaviours in school or the consequences of doing so.

-Staff will support such pupils in expressing any concerns they may have and will be particularly vigilant to any signs or indicators of abuse, discussing this with the DSL as appropriate.
+Staff will support such pupils in expressing any concerns they may have and will be particularly vigilant to any signs or indicators of abuse, discussing this with the DSL/DDSL as appropriate.

-The DSL will work with the Learning Support department, where necessary, to ensure that the needs of SEN and disabilities pupils in relation to child protection issues are responded to appropriately (e.g. for a child with particular communication needs).
+The DSL (or a deputy) will work closely with the Learning Support department, where necessary, to ensure that any reports of abuse involving children with SEND are responded to appropriately (e.g. for a child with particular communication needs).